skydoves/WhatIf/README.md

 ```

 ### WhatIf in the builder pattern

-Sometimes we should set builder differently to depend on options.<br>
-`WhatIf` is useful when using a chaining function like a builder pattern.<br>
-It can be applied to any builder patterns like `AlertDialog.Builder` or anything.
+Sometimes, you need to configure a builder differently depending on the available options.
+This is where `WhatIf` proves useful, especially when using a chaining function like in builder patterns.
+It can be seamlessly applied to various builder patterns, such as `AlertDialog.Builder` or any other similar construct, allowing conditional logic to be injected cleanly and fluently based on the provided conditions, without breaking the flow of method chaining.

 ```kotlin
 val balloon = Balloon.Builder(baseContext)
   .setArrowSize(10)